baratgabor/Unity3D-SoundManager/README.md

 ## Rationale

 Pretty much everybody uses some sort of audio or sound manager, from what I'm aware of.
-But if you're not sure what's the point, here are a few pointers:
+But if you're not sure what's the point:

 - ### Playing sounds on destroyed/disabled objects
   - If you have an AudioSource on a GameObject, and you destroy it (or ideally, disable for releasing into the pool), you can't play any sounds on it, since sound playback stops instantly.